Normalization of rationally integrable systems: Final remarks and acknowledgements

-This paper was written during the author's visit to the Center for Geometry and Physics, Institute for Basic Science, POSTECH, South Korea.
-I would like to thank this Center, and its Director Yong-Geun Oh in particular, for the invitation, warm hospitality and excellent working conditions.
+In view of Theorem \ref{thm:main}, we have the following conjecture: the main theorem of Morales--Ramis--Simo on Galoisian obstructions to integrability of meromorphic Hamiltonian systems \cite{MRS_Galois2007}, and its extension to the non-Hamiltonian case \cite{AyoulZung_Galois2010}, are also valid for the case of rationally integrable systems.

+Another related interesting open question, posed to me by my colleague Emmanuel Paul, is: can Theorem \ref{thm:main} be used to give a geometric proof for analytic normalization results involving Diophantine conditions à la Siegel--Bruno?
+For resonant analytic vector fields, Bruno's theorem \cite{Bruno_Book1989} says that a Diophantine condition together with the so-called Bruno's \emph{Condition A} imply the existence of an analytic normalization.
+This Condition A (which says that there is a formal normal form of $X$ of the type $f.X^{(1)}$ where $X^{(1)}$ is linear), is a highly nontrivial formal condition, which is somehow related to the existence of first integrals (it reduces the problem of first integrals of $X$ to the problem of first integrals of the linear part of $X$), and it begs the following question: do formal rational integrability plus Diophantine conditions for analytic vector fields imply analytic rational integrability (and the existence of analytic normalization)?

+What about normalization of Darboux-integrable systems, where first integrals can be multi-valued Darboux functions instead of rational functions.
+I have no idea at this moment.
+As we mentioned in the paper, the toric conservation principle does not apply to Darboux-type functions, so our toric approach does not work for them.

 This paper was inspired by a recent book by Xiang Zhang \cite{Zang_Book2017} on the integrability and normalization of dynamical systems, which contains many results on Darboux integrability.
 I would like to thank Xiang Zhang for giving me a copy of this very nice book and for many useful discussions.
+I'm also very thankful to Tudor Ratiu and Kai Jiang for inviting me to Shanghai and Beijing many times, and for collaborating with me on the toric conservation principle \cite{JiangRatiuZung_Normal2024}.

-The main result of this paper was briefly announced in my talks in Nice and Toulouse in 2018.
+The main result of this paper was briefly announced (erroneously, because at that time I talked about normalization of Darboux-integrable systems) in my talks in Nice and Toulouse in 2018.
 I would like to thank the participants of these talks, in particular Emmanuel Paul, Jean-Pierre Ramis and Laurent Stolovitch, for interesting discussions on the subject.
+A first draft of this paper (which contained the embarrassing mistake about the toric conservation of Darboux integrals) was written during my visit to the Center for Geometry and Physics, Institute for Basic Science, POSTECH, South Korea.
+I would like to thank this Center, and its Director Yong-Geun Oh in particular, for the invitation, warm hospitality and excellent working conditions.

+Due to my non-academic activities as the founder and director of a software company called Torus Actions since 2019, I was not able to revise this first draft until very recently, when I was invited by Alexander Ivanov to submit a paper on the occasion of T.A.
+Fomenko's 80th birthday.
+I would like to thank Alexander and my Russian friends and colleagues, especially Alexey Bolsinov and Andrei Oshemkov, for this invitation and for many discussions on integrable systems during many years.